 - What’s your TRUE income?
 How much of your money do you get to keep?

 - How much are you really spending?
-If you don’t know – get a free account with Personal Capital and start tracking your expenses today.
+If you don’t know – download a free money management app like Mint and start tracking your expenses today.

 - Mind the gap.
 The difference between what you make and what you keep is vital.
 Do all you can to increase that gap.